nchain-innovation/zkscript_package/docs/elliptic_curves.md

 `ec_operations_fq2` work in the same way as per `ec_operations_fq`, with the difference that when we instantiate an object of the class `ElliptiCurveFq2` we need to supply the instantiation of the Bitcoin Script arithmetic in `Fq2`.

+The other difference between `ElliptiCurveFq`and `ElliptiCurveFq2`is that the methods `point_addition` and `point_doubling` of the latter take a few additional arguments.
+Namely:
+- `point_addition` takes the arguments: `position_lambda`, `position_P` and `position_Q`, which are the positions in the stack of the elements `P` and `Q` that are being summed, and the position of the gradient between them.
+Thanks to these arguments, the script is able to pick `P`, `Q` and the gradient without the user preparing the stack beforehand.
+- `point_doubling` takes the arguments: `position_lambda` and `position_P`, which are the positions in the stack of the element `P` that is being doubled, and the position of the gradient of the line tangent to the curve at `P`.
+Thanks to these arguments, the script is able to pick `P` and the gradient without the user preparing the stack beforehand.

 # Unrolled EC arithmetic

 `EllipticCurveFqUnrolled` is a class that allows us to compute scalar point multiplication over any curve over a prime field.
 The function producing such script is `unrolled_multiplication`, which takes the following variables: